-For the three months ended March 31, 2009, we reported a net loss of \$6.8 million, or \$0.10 net loss per share, as compared to a net loss of \$7.1 million, or \$0.12 net loss per share, during the same period in 2008.
-The lower net loss in the first quarter of 2009 as compared to the first quarter of 2008 is primarily due to reduced operating expenses, a decrease in losses on other-than-temporarily impaired securities, partially offset by lower U.S. and international revenue, a decrease in interest income and an increase in interest expense.
-The decrease in operating expenses was primarily attributable to decreased spending related to our Phase 3 clinical trials of Qnexa for the treatment of obesity in the first quarter of 2009 as compared to the first quarter of 2008.
+For the three months ended June 30, 2009, we reported a net loss of \$13.2 million, or \$0.19 net loss per share, as compared to net income of \$3.6 million, or \$0.06 net income per share, during the same period in 2008.
+For the six months ended June 30, 2009, we reported a net loss of \$20 million, or \$0.29 net loss per share, as compared to a net loss of \$3.5 million, or \$0.06 net loss per share, during the same period in 2008.
+The net loss in the second quarter of 2009 as compared to the net income in the second quarter of 2008 is primarily due to a decrease in license and other revenue due to the last portion of K-V deferred license revenue being recognized in the second quarter of 2009 and increased operating expenses.
+The increase in operating expenses was primarily attributable to increased spending related to our Phase 3 clinical trials of avanafil for the treatment of erectile dysfunction in the second quarter of 2009 as compared to the second quarter of 2008.

 On April 3, 2008, we entered into several agreements with Deerfield Management Company, L.P., or Deerfield, a healthcare investment fund, and its affiliates.
 Certain of these agreements were amended and restated on March 16, 2009.
 Under the agreements Deerfield and its affiliates agreed to provide \$30 million in funding to us.
 The \$30 million in funding consists of \$20 million from the FARA, and \$10 million from the sale of the Company's common stock at the closing on April 15, 2008 in connection with the registered direct offering mentioned above under a securities purchase agreement.
-Under the FARA, the Deerfield Affiliates made \$3.3 million payments to us in April, September and December 2008 and February 2009 and will make two quarterly payments of approximately \$3.3 million thereafter.
+Under the FARA, the Deerfield Affiliates made \$3.3 million payments to us in April, September and December 2008 and February and June 2009 and will make one quarterly payment of approximately \$3.3 million thereafter.
 The amounts of funding provided under the FARA, net of certain amounts, represent a financial obligation, a loan payable by the Company in which the principal and interest will be repaid through royalty payments and the exercise of the option or put rights.

 In connection with the sale of Evamist, we received \$150 million.
 The sale of Evamist was a unique transaction.
 As discussed in Note 11: "Sale of Evamist Product," an initial \$10 million was paid at closing and \$140 million was paid upon FDA approval of Evamist.
-These payments are non-refundable and have been recorded as deferred revenue and are recognized as license and other revenue ratably over a 21.5-month period, from August 1, 2007 to May 15, 2009, which is the remaining term of a license to improvements to the MDTS applicator.
-As compared to revenues from product sales, license and other revenue will be significant on a quarterly basis until all of the revenue from the sale of Evamist is recognized, currently expected to be May 2009.
-Since the \$150 million has been received and we have no related contingencies, the future recognition of revenue and the corresponding reduction of deferred revenue related to the Evamist sale will have no impact on our cash flows from operations in future periods through May 2009.
+These payments were non-refundable and were recorded as deferred revenue and have been recognized as license and other revenue ratably over a 21.5-month period, from August 1, 2007 to May 15, 2009, which was the remaining term of a license to improvements to the MDTS applicator.
+As compared to revenues from product sales, license and other revenue was significant on a quarterly basis during this 21.5-month period.
+Since the \$150 million was received and we had no related contingencies, the recognition of revenue and the corresponding reduction of deferred revenue related to the Evamist sale had no impact on our cash flows from operations during this period.
+The revenue related to the Evamist transaction recognized in the first six months of 2009 was \$31.4 million.